Ultrametric Diffusion, Exponential Landscapes, and the First Passage Time Problem: -adic Models of Relaxation of Complex Systems: discussion of the results.

 \section{$p$-adic Models of Relaxation of Complex Systems: discussion of the results.}

-The dynamics of a large class of complex systems such as glasses and proteins is described by a random walk on a complex energy landscape, see e.g. \cite{Fraunfelder et al 2}, \cite{Fraunfelder et al 3}, \cite[and \ the references therein]{Kozyrev SV}, \cite{Wales}.\ An energy landscape (or simply a landscape) is a continuous function $\mathbb{U}:X\rightarrow \mathbb{R}$ that assigns to each physical state of a system its energy.
+The dynamics of a large class of complex systems such as glasses and proteins is described by a random walk on a complex energy landscape, see e.g. \cite{Fraunfelder et al 2}, \cite{Fraunfelder et al 3}, \cite[and \ the references therein]{KKZuniga}, \cite{Kozyrev SV}, \cite{Wales}.\ An \textit{energy landscape} (or simply a landscape) is a continuous function $\mathbb{U}:X\rightarrow\mathbb{R}$ that assigns to each physical state of a system its energy.
 In many cases we can take $X$ to be a subset of $\mathbb{R}^{N}$.
-The term complex landscape means that function $\mathbb{U}$ has many local minima.
-In this case the method of \textit{interbasin kinetics} is applied, in this approach, the study of a random walk on a complex landscape is based on a description of the kinetics generated by transitions between groups of states (basins).
+The term \textit{complex landscape} means that function $\mathbb{U}$ has many local minima.
+In this case the method of \textit{interbasin kinetics} is applied, in this approach, the study of a random walk on a complex landscape is based on a description of the kinetics generated by transitions between groups of states (\textit{basins}).
 Minimal basins correspond to local minima of energy, and large basins have hierarchical structure.
 The transition rate between basins is determined by the Arrhenius factor, which depends on the energy barrier between these basins.
 Procedures for constructing hierarchies of basins kinetics from any energy landscapes have been studied extensively, see e.g. \cite{Becker et al}, \cite{Stillinger et al 1}, \cite{Stillinger et al 2}.
-By using these methods, a complex landscape is approximated by a \textit{ disconnectivity graph} (a rooted tree) and by a function on the tree describing the distribution of the activation energies.
+By using these methods, a complex landscape is approximated by a \textit{disconnectivity graph} (a rooted tree) and by a function on the tree describing the distribution of the activation energies.
 The dynamics of the system is then encoded in a system of kinetic equations of the form:

-where the indices $i$, $j$ number the states of the system (which correspond to local minima of energy), $T(i,j)\geq 0$ is the probability per unit time of a transition from $i$ to $j$, and the $v(j)>0$ are the basin volumes.
-For further details the reader may consult \cite[and \ the references therein] {Kozyrev SV}.
+where the indices $i$, $j$ number the states of the system (which correspond to local minima of energy), $T(i,j)\geq0$ is the probability per unit time of a transition from $i$ to $j$, and the $v(j)>0$ are the basin volumes.
+For further details the reader may consult \cite{KKZuniga}, \cite{Kozyrev SV}, and \ the references therein.
 Several models of interbasin kinetics and hierarchical dynamics have been studied, see e.g. \cite{Hoffmann}, \cite[and \ the references therein]{Kozyrev SV}, \cite{Ogielski et al}.